ahmadmakk/270/README.md

 easy bot : functionalities related to the easy bot

-hardlevelBot.c : functionalities related to the hard bot
+hardbot.c : functionalities related to the hard bot

 mediumbot.c : functionalities related to the medium bot